marqo-ai/marqo/examples/MultiModalSearch/article.md

     <em>Two sets of items based on different relevence feedback mechansisms that can be used to curate the search.</em>
 </p>

-Below are the two results sets for the same query, coinditioned on the two previous sets of items.

 <p align="center">
   <img src="assets/backpack2.gif"/>
 </p>